Music Theory Faculty

 Cooper holds degrees from the University of Cincinnati College-Conservatory of Music and Florida State University.
 He studied under the mentorship of esteemed teachers such as Dr. William Capps, Duane Dugger, Randy Gardner, and William C. Robinson, the founder of the International Horn Society.

 David Orvek is a Lecturer in Music Theory at Butler University and a PhD candidate in music theory at Indiana University.
 He holds degrees in music theory from Southern Adventist University and The Ohio State University.
 The topic of his dissertation is the music of Brian Ferneyhough.
-He has presented research on pedagogy, the music of Elizabeth Maconchy, and mathematical music theory at regional, national, and international conferences.
+His research is published in the Journal of Music Theory Pedagogy, and he has presented research on pedagogy, the music of Elizabeth Maconchy, and mathematical music theory at regional, national, and international conferences.
 David serves as an editorial assistant for Music Theory Spectrum and has served as a co-editor for Indiana Theory Review and the chair of the technology committee for Music Theory Midwest.
 In his free time, he enjoys abstract painting, reading, and programming.